Psychotherapy is a general term for treating mental health problems by talking with a psychiatrist, psychologist or other mental health provider.

 Don't hesitate to ask questions anytime during your appointment.
 If you don't feel comfortable with the first psychotherapist you see, try someone else.
 Having a good fit with your therapist is critical for psychotherapy to be effective.

-A therapist may have an office in a medical clinic or an office building or have a home office.
-You'll probably meet with your therapist once a week or every other week for a session that lasts 45 to 60 minutes.
+You'll likely meet in your therapist's office or a clinic once a week or every other week for a session that lasts about 45 to 60 minutes.
 Psychotherapy, usually in a group session with a focus on safety and stabilization, also can take place in a hospital if you've been admitted for treatment.

 Types of psychotherapy